narma/decorate/README.markdown

-This is a small library for Compojure that allows defined functions to be enhanced by decorator functions.
+This is a small library that allows defined functions to be enhanced by decorator functions.

 For example, here is a logging decorator function: